Dirac-type conditions for spanning bounded-degree hypertrees: Tools

 We will need to find almost-perfect matchings in the reduced $k$-graph.
-For $k=2$, it is easy to find one using graph regularity, and for $k\ge 3$ its existence may be deduced from Claims 4.4 and 4.5 of~\cite{RRS08}.
+For $k=2$, it is easy to find one using graph regularity, and for $k\ge 3$ its existence may be deduced from Claims 4.4 and 4.5 in~\cite{RRS08}.

 \begin{lemma} Let $k \ge 2$, $0 < 1/n \ll 1/t \ll \eps\ll 1/k, \gamma, \eta$, and let $d\ll \gamma$.
 Let $H$ be a $k$-graph on $n$ vertices with $\delta_{k-1}(H) \ge (1/2 + \gamma)n$.
 Let $\mathcal{P} = \{ V_0, V_1, \dotsc, V_t \}$ be an $\eps$-regular partition of $V(H)$.
 Then the $d$-reduced $k$-graph $R_{d}(H)$ has a matching covering at least $(1 - \eta) t$ vertices. \end{lemma}